 S&P Banks Select Industry Index – This index represents the banks segment of the S&P Total Market Index (S&P TMI), which is designed to track the broad U.S. equity market.
 The banks segment of the S&P TMI comprises the following subindustries: asset management and custody banks, diversified banks, regional banks, other diversified financial services, and thrifts and mortgage finance.

-S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index – This index tracks the value of single-family housing within the United States and is a composite of single-family price indexes for the nine Census Bureau divisions.
+S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index – This index tracks the value of single-family housing within the United States and is a composite of single-family price indices for the nine Census Bureau divisions.
+This index is not seasonally adjusted (“NSA”).

 S&P 500 Equal Weight Index (EWI) – This index is the equal-weight version of the widely used S&P 500 Index.
 The S&P 500 EWI includes the same constituents as the capitalization-weighted parent index, but each company in the S&P 500 EWI is allocated a fixed weight, or 0.2% of the index, at each quarterly rebalance.

 S&P 500 Growth Index – This index includes the stocks with growth characteristics from the S&P 500 Index.
-If a stock does not have pure value or pure growth characteristics, its market cap is distributed between the S&P 500 Growth and Value indexes.
+If a stock does not have pure value or pure growth characteristics, its market capitalization is distributed between the S&P 500 Growth and Value indices.

 S&P 500 Index – This unmanaged capitalization-weighted index of the stocks of the 500 largest publicly traded U.S. companies is designed to measure performance of the broad domestic economy through changes in the aggregate market value of the 500 stocks, which represent all major industries.

-S&P Global CMBX Index – This synthetic tradable index references a basket of 25 commercial mortgage-backed securities (CMBS).
+S&P Global CMBX Index – This synthetic tradable index references a basket of 25 commercial mortgage-backed securities.

-S&P Global Developed Markets Manufacturing Purchasing Managers’ Index (PMI) – This index measures the developed markets component of the IHS Markit Global Purchasing Managers’ Index (PMI).
-The parent index is derived from responses to monthly questionnaires sent to companies in manufacturing and services sectors in over 40 countries, totaling around 28,000 companies.
+S&P Global Developed Markets Manufacturing Purchasing Managers’ Index (PMI) – This index measures the developed markets component of the S&P Global Global PMI.
+The parent indexis derived from responses to monthly questionnaires sent to companies in manufacturing and services sectors in over 40 countries, totaling around 28,000 companies.
 These countries account for 89% of global gross domestic product.
 A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 S&P Global Eurozone Composite Purchasing Managers’ Index (PMI) – This index is based on survey data collected from a representative panel of around 5,000 companies based in the eurozone manufacturing and service sectors.
 National manufacturing data is included for Germany, France, Italy, Spain, the Netherlands, Austria, the Republic of Ireland and Greece.
 National services data is included for Germany, France, Italy, Spain and the Republic of Ireland.